Updated on – 29 Aug 2022

 - Presently it cannot be made online.

-We are well aware the present economic condition due to Covid -19 which may continue for longer period so investing in NSC is well secured option and giving reasonable return on our investments.
+We are well aware the present economic condition due to Covid -19 is improving slowly.
+It may take longer period so investing in NSC is well secured option and giving reasonable return on our investments.